tfpauly/privacy-proxy/draft-private-access-tokens.md

 - Origin name (ORIGIN_NAME), a URI referring to the Redeemer (origin) {{!RFC6454}};
 - Origin token public key (ORIGIN_KEY), a blind signature public key; and
 - Origin identifier (ORIGIN_ID), a 32-byte collision-resistant hash that identifies the origin token public key.
-See {{origin-id for details about its construction}}.
+See {{origin-id}} for details about its construction.

 Moreover, it assumes that the Client and Mediator have a secure and Mediator-authenticated HTTPS connection.
 See {{sec-considerations}} for additional about this channel.